 A consensus for short, editorialized, targeted emails

 When it comes to personalization and targeting one student was surprised that she didn't receive more content related to her specific status (young person/student): "Why don't venues send out specific newsletters for young people more often?
+If I received newsletters more often highlighting a specific event or an offer with an accessible student rate, I'd be more interested!"

 Mixed views on service mails